Work done without a valid building warrant

 |Minor building work to a house or flat that has been carried out without a building warrant|

 |Work carried out with the necessary building warrant but no completion certificate was issued|

 |Works carried out without the relevant building warrant approval||We won't investigate any work undertaken before 1 June 1964|

 We'll contact you to arrange an inspection within 14 days.
 We'll also write to you after the inspection to tell you whether further action is required.

-Some work is exempt from the regulations and we can provide written confirmation of this if needed.
+Some work is exempt from the regulations or doesn't require a warrant, we can provide written confirmation of this (often called a letter or comfort) if needed.